Last Updated on September 12, 2023 by Karl Thompson

 Do men and women do equal amounts of housework and child care today or is there evidence of a dual burden for women?
 What do the trends suggest about women’s empowerment?

-Before reading this post, you might like to read this preceding post: Conceptualizing Gender Equality, which covers some of the concepts sociologists have developed over the years to describe trends towards gender equality in domestic life.
+Before reading this post, you might like to read this preceding post: Conceptualising Gender Equality.
+This post covers some of the concepts sociologists have developed over the years to describe trends towards gender equality in domestic life.

-The domestic division of labour has become more since the 1950s.
+The domestic division of labour: more equal since the 1950s

-- Numerous surveys carried out since the 1950s show a narrowing of the gender gap in the domestic division of laobur.
+- Numerous surveys carried out since the 1950s show a narrowing of the gender gap in the domestic division of labour.

-- Liberal Feminists and Young and Wilmott would argue that this is because more women are in paid work and families become more symmetrical.
+- Liberal Feminists and Young and Willmott would argue that more women are in paid work mens families become more symmetrical.

 Lockdown narrowed the Gendered Division of Labour Gap

-A 2020 study from the ONS found that before Lockdown, in 2104-15, women did 1 hour 50 minutes more housework and childcare per day than men, which reduced to 1 hour and 7 minutes per day during Lockdown.
+A 2020 study from the ONS found that before Lockdown, in 2104-15, women did 1 hour 50 minutes more housework and childcare per day than men.
+This reduced to 1 hour and 7 minutes per day during Lockdown.

 Historic Evidence of gender inequality in the domestic division of labour

-Despite the quite dramatic changes with lockdown, historically there is considerable evidence that the Gendered Division of Labour shows a persistent pattern of women doing a lot more housework and childcare than men!
+Despite the changes with lockdown, historically there is considerable evidence that women doing more housework and childcare than men!